Galerie Richard

 Gustavo PRADO in conversation with Saul Ostrow on June 11th, 2019 at Richard NY!
 Watch on Youtube.

-SYMA news published as it does every year its personal selection of the best works presented on Art Paris 2019 and chose the paintings of Kiyoshi NAKAGAMI in a solo show on the stand of Galerie Richard.
+Sima News published as it does every year its personal selection of the best artworks presented on Art Paris 2019 and chose the paintings of Kiyoshi NAKAGAMI in a solo show on the booth of Galerie Richard.
 Thanks to cultural journalist Florence Yérémian (2 illustrations).

 The Center for Contemporary Arts, Santa Fe, New Mexico, presents a solo exhibition of Jeremy THOMAS titled “Jeremy THOMAS: Unintended Consequences” from February 1 to April 21, 2019.